aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-dot/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLSM to DOT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and DOT files.
+<h2>Why to Convert XLSM to DOT?</h2>

+The XLSM format is a Microsoft Excel macro-enabled workbook format, which is used to store data and macros.
+It is a binary file format, which is not supported by many applications.
+On the other hand, DOT is a file format used by Microsoft Word to store documents.
+It is a text-based format, which is supported by many applications.
+Therefore, it is necessary to convert XLSM to DOT in order to make the data and macros accessible to other applications.

+<h2>How Aspose.Total helps for XLSM to DOT Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs dealing with different file formats.
+It helps developers to automate the conversion process from XLSM to DOT.
+It is mainly a two-step process.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLSM file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.
+This API is easy to use and provides a reliable and efficient way to convert XLSM to DOT.

 {{% /blocks/products/pf/feature-page-summary %}}